I had the pleasure of staying at the 106 Jefferson hotel while attending a travel blogger’s conference in Huntsville, Alabama, in February.

-I want high quality in a hotel room at the very least… with affordable luxury being more my style these days.
-I’m telling you this so you understand that my standards are pretty high.
+As an avid traveler, I want high quality in a hotel room.
+The term affordable luxury is more my style these days, and frankly, my standards are pretty high.

 History And Luxury At 106 Jefferson